 Spinal epidural abscess (“SEA”) is a bacterial infection in the spinal canal which, if not promptly diagnosed and treated, can result in paralysis or even death.
-Bacteria enters the epidural space resulting in abscess formation and damage to the spinal cord due to either direct compression of the cord or interruption of the blood supply (ischemia).
-Spinal cord compression or ischemia is a medical emergency which requires immediate intervention.
+If you or someone you love is a victim of misdiagnosis or failure to treat spinal epidural abscess, you may be able to recover financial compensation by pursuing a medical malpractice claim.
 A Philadelphia spinal epidural abscess attorney can explain your legal options and help you fight for compensation.

 The “classic triad” of symptoms for a spinal epidural abscess is back pain (present in 75% of SEA cases), fever (48%), and neurologic deficits like motor weakness (33%).
 It is relatively uncommon for a patient to have all three symptoms on initial presentation to a doctor, but where this occurs, the physician must have a high index of suspicion for a spinal epidural abscess.